 Your Maine lighthouse driving tour is now complete!
 It’s time to head home, and scroll through all the amazing pictures you took to remind you of the incredible adventure you just had.

-If you’re flying out of Boston and have some time to make stops on your way from Ogunquit, here are some places I recommend checking out that are worth your time:
+However, if you’re flying out of Boston, or simply have some extra time before having to leave, here are some places I recommend checking out that are worth your time:

 - York, Maine, including the Stonewall Kitchen Flagship Store